Awakening to a New Worldview

 Reflective Invitation: Toward the Will to Unity

 In 1968, my worldview cracked under the weight of fragmentation.
 Decades later, these cracks have widened into openings.
 The question remains: What the hell is wrong with this crazy world of ours?
-The answer is not that the world itself is wrong, but that our worldviews are fractured.
+The answer is not that the world itself is imperfect, but rather that our worldviews are not yet fully developed.

 The will to unity is not an abstract ideal but the universal goal of life.
 Some people say this world is given.
-And what we give to make it ours is something we co-author.
-Each perception, each action, each worldview choice writes into humanity’s ledger and the promise of individuals reaching the level of Causal Self.
+And what we work up to make it ours is something we co-author.
+Each perception, each action, each worldview choice writes into humanity’s collaborative ledger, and the promise of individuals reaching the level of Causal Self.

-The invitation is simply to utilize the keys and the wide-open door.
-See the Earth not as a natural resource, but as a system; see society not as a battlefield, but as a dialogue; see your life not as an isolated story, but as a shared evolution: Step into a worldview that honors the aspects of existence: matter, consciousness, and motion/energy/will.
-Step into the realm of self-consciousness at the level of will to unity.
+The invitation is simply to utilize the esoteric keys and the wide-open door.
+See the Earth not as a natural resource, but as a system; see society not as a battlefield, but as a dialogue; see your life not as an isolated story, but as a shared evolution: Step into a worldview that honors the three aspects of existence: matter, consciousness, and motion/energy/will; that is the first step toward the dimension of self-consciousness at the energy level of will to unity.

 Back To: The Anchor Story: 1968 And Beyond